Master of Science in Engineering Management

 Gain the skills and knowledge that employers want —advanced technical skills as well as nontechnical skills in leadership, communications, and project management.

-Today’s engineers need leadership and communications skills to keep their teams focused on common goals; agility and analytic skills to adapt and change course within evolving companies and industries; and business knowledge and problem-solving abilities to deliver innovative solutions as customers’ needs change.
+Today’s managers in technology-based industries need leadership and communications skills to keep their teams focused on common goals; agility and analytic skills to adapt and change course within evolving companies and industries; and business knowledge and problem-solving abilities to deliver innovative solutions as customers’ needs change.

-Today’s employers seek savvy project managers who can help them stay ahead of the innovation curve.
 According to Glass Door, the national average salary for Engineering Managers is over $131,000 annually.
-The Bureau of Labor and Statistics indicates that employment of engineering managers is projected to grow 6 percent from 2016 to 2026, and that strong competition for jobs can be expected.
-U.S. growth in engineering and technology professions is projected to grow 13 percent from 2016 to 2016 and will fuel candidates seeking to position themselves for management tracts.
+The Bureau of Labor and Statistics indicates that employment of engineering managers is projected to grow six percent from 2016 to 2026, and that strong competition for jobs can be expected.
+U.S. growth in engineering and technology professions is projected to grow 13 percent from 2016 to 2026 and will fuel candidates seeking to position themselves for management tracts.

-With your MS degree, you’ll have a competitive advantage to build on your existing education, advance your career with new skills, or make a career change into the high-potential field of engineering management.
+With your M.S.E.M. degree, you’ll have a competitive advantage to build on your existing education, advance your career with new skills, or make a career change into the high-potential field of engineering management.

 - Two years of related professional experience is strongly encouraged.